Editor’s note: This article has been updated following government announcements on easing of lockdown restrictions and the new Economic Recovery Plan.

 - Businesses that have experienced reduced trading due to coronavirus restrictions can avail of a provision for warehousing of their tax liabilities.

-- A reduced VAT rate of 9% for the hospitality and tourism sectors remains in place until 31 December 2021.
+- A reduced VAT rate of 9% for the hospitality and tourism sectors has been extended to 1 September 2022.

 Additionally, if your business is set to reopen soon, the Health and Safety Authority has prepared some helpful templates and checklists to assist with the transition.